MariusLuft/Chess-AI/README.md

 Some of these Concepts are: as little function calls and nested loops as possible, Bitmaps for representation and Alpha Beta Pruning for AI descisions.

+## Controls

+R - Undo last move
+N - Start a new game